-In New York City the term Loft means an apartment in former manufacturing and commercial buildings that have been converted into residential use.
-These buildings are found all over New York City, but mostly in neighborhoods such as SoHo, Tribeca, Chelsea, NoMad, and the Flatiron District.
-Lofts have unique features and deserve architectural and interior design ideas that compliment their inherent architectural character.
+In New York City, the term Loft means an apartment in former manufacturing and commercial buildings that have been converted into residential use.
+These buildings are found all over New York City, mostly in neighborhoods such as SoHo, Tribeca, Chelsea, NoMad, and the Flatiron District.
+Lofts have unique features and deserve architectural and interior design ideas complementing their inherent architectural character.

-I am Jorge Fontan, an architect in NY and owner of Fontan Architecture, a Manhattan based architecture firm.
-In this post, I want to look at a few lofts that we worked on in New York City and discuss some design ideas for loft renovations.
-I will go over some general tips from big picture items such as layout and major architectural elements, to interior design and decorating for lofts.
+I am Jorge Fontan, an architect in NY and owner of Fontan Architecture, a Manhattan-based architecture and design firm.
+In this post, I want to look at a few lofts we worked on in New York City and discuss some design ideas for loft renovations.
+I will review some general tips, from big picture items, such as layout and major architectural elements, to interior design and loft decorating.

-In New York, a loft is an apartment in a building that was originally built for commercial or industrial use and later converted to residential.
-There are many architectural features that we commonly see in lofts that one should consider when planning a loft renovation.
-Everyone has their own personal taste and how you deal with the details of a loft renovation will vary, but these are all items you need to think about when planning your loft design.
-Don’t worry if it seems like a lot, that’s what architects like us are for.
+Because lofts were originally built for commercial or industrial use, we commonly see certain architectural features in lofts.
+One should consider these original details when planning a loft renovation.
+Everyone has their own personal taste, and how you deal with the details of a loft renovation will vary, but these are all items you need to consider when planning your loft design.
+Don’t worry if it seems like a lot.
+That’s what architects like us are for.

 Open Plan

-This first loft design idea should be the most obvious, but in case it is not, let’s discuss open plan lofts.
-An open plan means having a minimal amount of walls in a space.
-This usually results in an open kitchen, dining, and living room that are all one open area sometimes referred to as a “great room”.
+This first loft design idea should be the most obvious, but if not, let’s discuss open-plan lofts.
+An open-plan means having a minimal amount of walls with a wide open space.
+This type of layout usually results in an open kitchen, dining, and living room that are all one open area, sometimes referred to as a “great room.”
 The single most awesome aspect of loft apartments is that they can be large open spaces.
-You should do everything you can to take advantage of the openness of a loft and create a space that feels vast and generous.
+You should do everything you can to take advantage of a loft’s openness and create a vast and generous space.

-Having one large open space as the centerpiece of a loft apartment is great for social gatherings or lounging at home.
-It feels amazing to sit in a large open space and take it all in.
-This is really critical to take advantage of for a loft apartment design when you have the space.
+Having one large open space as the centerpiece of a loft apartment is excellent for social gatherings or lounging at home.
+Sitting in a large open space and taking it all in feels incredible.
+Openness is critical to take advantage of for a loft apartment design when you have the floor area.

 Open Kitchen

-If you are going to make an open plan space, you will probably want an open kitchen.
-In fact, open kitchens are generally standard today, almost all of our clients want open kitchens.
-There are many ways to address an open kitchen in a loft but start with a few critical decisions.
+If you are going to make an open-plan space, you will probably want an open kitchen.
+In fact, open kitchens are generally standard today.
+Almost all of our clients want open kitchens in a loft apartment.
+There are many ways to address an open kitchen in a loft, but start with a few critical decisions.
 Do you want any of the following:

 - Kitchen Island